-Deferred tax assets on tax losses carried forward

-An asset of EUR 532 million related to tax losses carried forward is recognized in the balance sheet of the Group at financial year ended 2019.

-Deferred tax assets are recognized on net operating losses carried forward to the extent that it is probable that future taxable income will be available against which they can be offset.
-As stated in Note 17 of the notes to consolidated financial statements, management makes assumptions and estimates related to income projections to determine the availability of sufficient future taxable income.
+Risk identified Our response Deferred tax assets on tax losses carried forward An asset of EUR 532 million related to tax losses carried forward is recognized in the balance sheet of the Group at financial year ended 2019. carried forward: Deferred tax assets are recognized on net operating losses carried forward to the extent that it is probable that future taxable income measurement: will be available against which they can be offset.
+As stated in Note 17 of the notes to consolidated financial statements, management department on deferred tax assets; makes assumptions and estimates related to income projections to determine the availability of sufficient future taxable income.
 To the extent that net operating losses carried forward could not be utilized or would expire, deferred income tax expenses may be recorded in the future to reduce corresponding deferred tax assets.